Pakistan, master's admission

 4. Proof that you meet the specific entry requirements

 It's important you check your university's website for information regarding the specific entry requirements for the course or programme you have applied to and any other documentation they may require, such as dissertations, essay summaries, letters of recommendation, or letters of intent.
 Please do not submit any additional documentation unless it is specifically requested by the university.

 5. Identification document with your name, picture and CNIC number or other ID number, for example a copy of your passport.

 Special document instructions

 All university transcripts and diploma(s) must be attested by the Higher Education Commission (HEC).
+This includes transcripts of incomplete studies if you haven’t yet completed your degree.
 Please note that if your Detailed Marks Certificate has two parts, you need to submit them both (attested by HEC).
 It is not enough that the total sum of marks from the first year is reported only on part 2.
 Points per course from both years must be accounted for.
 The authenticity of your qualifications will be verified with HEC.

 Please note the following:

 - Documents attested by the HEC before February 2009 (stamp number under 200,000) cannot be verified.
 These documents must be attested again by the HEC for them to be considered.